DeepaMonikandan/RiskLens/README.md

-# Toxic
-A Toxicophore Analyzer and Risk Detector
+# RiskLens - Toxicophore Analyzer and Risk Detector

 A toxicophore is a molecular substructure known to be associated with toxic activity.
 This tool is based of the dataset from # Balaji S. Metabophore-mediated retro-metabolic ('MeMeReMe') approach in drug design.
 Drug Discov Today.
 2023 Oct;28(10):103736. doi: 10.1016/j.drudis.2023.103736.
 Epub 2023 Aug 14.
 PMID: 37586644.